dojo/docs/dojox/form/manager/index.rst

 Components
 ==========

-The form manager package consists of the main widget: :ref:`dojox.form.Manager <dojox/form/Manager>` and a set of mixins (don't mind the leading underscore) located in ``/dojox/form/manager``:
+The form manager package consists of the main widget: :ref:`dojox/form/Manager <dojox/form/Manager>` and a set of mixins (don't mind the leading underscore) located in ``/dojox/form/manager``:

 * :ref:`_Mixin <dojox/form/manager/_Mixin>`